 Two threatened flora species, Grevillea juniperina subsp. juniperina and Dillwynia tenuifolia, listed as vulnerable under the BC Act were recorded within the study area during project field surveys.
 A total of 1,225 individuals of Grevillea juniperina subsp. juniperina were recorded.
 This species is also considered likely to occur in some parts of the study area not yet accessed for field survey due to landholders denying property access and as such conservative assumed presence approach has been adopted for these areas.
 The total combined area of habitat for Grevillea juniperina subsp. juniperina within the study area has been estimated to be about 6.38 hectares.
 A total of 100 individuals of Dillwynia tenuifolia were recorded.
-The total combined area of habitat for Dillwynia tenuifolia within the study area has been estimated to be about 3.05 hectares.
+The total combined area of habitat for Dillwynia tenuifolia were recorded.